 What systems does it run on?
 Club Penguin is a Flash-based web browser game -- light, easy stuff for most computers today.
 You'll want to connect to the internet with at least a 56k dial-up modem.
 If you use a PC, your computer should have at least a Pentium III 500MHz processor running Windows 98, NT, 2000, ME, XP, or Vista; Adobe Flash Player 9; and Internet Explorer 6, Netscape 7.2, or Firefox 1.
 Mac users should have a PowerPC G3, G4, G5, or Intel core with at least 256MB RAM running Mac OS X 10.3; Adobe Flash Player 9; and Firefox 1.0.3 or Safari 2.0.4.

 is designed and functions as a true community with an ongoing narrative and continuously updated content, rather than a static experience, so the term 'virtual world' really fits. [...]
 The members of our online community truly take ownership of this virtual world they inhabit, and we encourage them to function as actual citizens -- helping their neighbors and newcomers, giving back to the community and using their creativity and imaginations to help advance the narrative of Club Penguin

 The snow-covered island of Club Penguin is a self-contained world of its own -- the Town Square, Dojo, The Cove, Ski Village, Ski Hill, Plaza – featuring a variety of activities and games.
 There are shops and businesses, homes, a recycling depot, and even a community garden as well as key characters, constantly changing storylines, weather patterns and other events.
 Who's the target audience?
 Club Penguin

 is designed for children from the ages of 6 to 14 and is particularly popular with the 7- to 9-year-old set.
+Who plays?

 emphasis on minigames and collections is a neat fit for its casual, young players.
 How does the game address kids' internet safety?

 : menu-driven "ultimate safe chat," filtered "safe chat," and an extensive staff of online moderators.
 The game allows parents to set and limit the amount of time young players can spend logged in and playing, and the game prides itself on not accepting third-party advertising in game.
 What kid-friendly features keep young players moving through the content?
 Club Penguin

 is designed to offer something for everyone in the 6-14 demographic.
 Your child will need basic reading skills in order to play independently, but many younger children play with a parent or sibling's help for rules and instructions.
 The mix of single-player and multiplayer games offer a wide enough variety of difficulties that most kids will discover favorites at a suitable pace.
 What's the social atmosphere?

 The social atmosphere seems clean and kid-friendly, but non-members may feel shut out by closed cliques of paying members.
 What can players do outside the game?
 Club Penguin

 is consumer heaven for players who want to collect and explore offline: plush penguins and puffles, play figures, Card Jitsu trading cards, books, two games for the Nintendo DS and a new Wii game, all of which include ways to connect to the online world.
 The fan base is very active, notes Mason, and there are hundreds of thousands of fan-created blogs and forums devoted to Club Penguin

-When it's time to find just the right game for your family, turn to MMO Family's growing Parents Guide to Kids & Family Gaming.
+.Still looking for more details?
+Read our article on all the different ways you can evaluate kids' games, or visit MMO Family's Parents Guide to Kids & Family Gaming.When it's time to find just the right game for your family, turn to MMO Family's growing Parents Guide to Kids & Family Gaming.
 Drop us a line with your thoughts, suggestions, family game experiences, and questions about gaming and parenting at firstname.lastname@example.org and email@example.com.